top of page

 1/2 Rhombic antenna

-The antenna spans 10 wavelengths on the 40-meter band (1350 feet) and is positioned at a height of 160 feet.
+The antenna array spans 18 wavelengths on the 40-meter band (2340 feet) and is positioned at a height of 160 feet.
 It is constructed from a triple galvanized wire rope cable with a diameter of 1/4 inch, meaning it is not merely steel, but triple coated with galvanization.
 The galvanized cable consists of zinc and other components with higher conductivity.
 Most commercial AM broadcast towers are zinc-plated.
-All the large wire antennas are tensioned to withstand a pull of 2500 lbs.
+All the large wire antennas are tensioned (pulled tight) to withstand a pull of 1000 to 2500 lbs.

-view of k0uo Half rhombic antenna HF array terminated resistor, at the large k0uo antenna test farm.
+an actual photo view of k0uo Half rhombic antenna HF array with a terminated resistor, at the large k0uo antenna test farm.
 View of General Steven Walz 1200 acre world largest antenna site and test range, k0uo ham radio station k0uo,

 miles of antennas for ham radio